UMassCDS/wav2ipa/notebooks/timit_evaluation/README.md

-# Evaluation
+# TIMIT Evaluation

-This folder contains evaluation notebook for evaluating multiple phonetic transcription models on the **TIMIT** dataset using **IPA (International Phonetic Alphabet)** transcriptions.
+This folder contains notebooks and scripts for evaluating multiple phonetic transcription models on the **TIMIT** dataset using **IPA (International Phonetic Alphabet)** transcriptions.

 ## Directory Structure
 ```text